Osmia lignaria: Spring

 Once the pollen provision is large enough, she backs into the hole and lays an egg directly upon it.
 She then collects more mud to seal off the partition.
 The new wall also doubles as the back wall of the next cell, and she continues until she has filled the nest hole with a series of offspring.
 O. lignara bees, like many insects, can select the gender of the egg they lay by fertilizing the egg, or not.
 Unfertilized eggs are males, while fertilized eggs are females.
 The adult bee lays female eggs in the back of the burrow, and the male eggs towards the front.
 On average, she lays about three males and one to two females per cavity.
 Because females are larger than males and require more pollen reserves, cavity dimensions can play a significant role in the cavity selection process.

 When the egg hatches, the larva consumes the food provision and goes through many changes before becoming an adult.
 It will spend most of its life alone in this dark cell made by its mother.

 Once the female has finished the nest, she plugs the entrance with a mud wall, thicker than the partitions that precede it.
 She then seeks another location for a new nest.
 She works tirelessly until she dies.
 An O. lignaria female lives for about four to eight weeks, and can fill an average of four six-inch tubes in her lifetime, with about eight eggs per tube.
 Her work includes nearly 60,000 blossom visits, and has attracted growers to propagate the insect for pollination purposes in fruit orchards.

 Summer

 By early summer, a larva has consumed all of its provisions and begins spinning a cocoon around itself and enters the pupal stage; the adult, flying mother dies off as the season progresses.

 Fall and winter

 The young bee is now a fully developed insect and undergoes diapause inside its cocoon for the duration of the winter.
 To stay warm, it burns through its fat reserves.
 If the weather stays cold for too long, the bee can die of starvation.
 Alternatively, if the temperature rises too fast, emergence may occur prematurely when pollen is scarce or the weather can return to cold temperatures for too long.
 Farmers are known to exploit the emergence cycle and time their release to coincide with the first orchard blossoms.

+Morphology

+Osmia lignaria are relatively small bees, with dry weight of 33.5 ± 1.1 mg.